anyscale/templates/templates/endpoints/README.md

 serve run serve.yaml
 ```

-The serve YAML file runs the Llama-7B model.
-You can modify it to deploy any model in the `models` directory of this repo, provided you have the right GPU resources.
+The serve.yaml file in this example runs the Llama-7B model.
+You can modify it to deploy number of models in the `models` directory of this repo, provided you have the right GPU resources.
 You can also define your own model YAML file in the `models/` directory and run that instead.
 Follow the Model Registry [guide](models/README.md) for that.

 ### Query